OleSkaar/Plunder/Index/Glossary.md

 How much of a beating your character can take before being seriously injured.

 ## Inventory
-All the items your character is carrying with you.
-Divided into equipped items and packed items.
+Any item your character does not have equipped is packed in their inventory.

 ## Kin
 Your character's ancestry.